justkeepquiet/tera-client-packer/README.md

 ## Usage

-After all is configured and your client files placed, run `app.bat` file to create a first patch.
+After all is configured and your client files placed, run `pack_all.bat` file to create a first patch.

 All files placed in client directory will be hashed, after which a hash database will be created in database directory, in which the checksums of all files will be entered.